ADN-DevTech/3dsMax-Python-HowTos/src/packages/mxs2py/README.md

 inexistant or limited
 - some generated python constructions may be correct but awkward (because implementing it this way was easier)
-- I'm interested to see if this is useful to someone before investing more time into it

-But: the translator can be used in a lot of situations.

 ## Example